 - 3.1 Do nothing/continue as we are the evidence supports that a "do nothing" option i.e. continue with the current approach, will not bring about the improvements required. - 3.2 Increase enforcement activity this is already supported through our Housing Strategy.
 Increased activity is often thwarted by current legislation only allowing officers to use powers of entry and powers of access.
 This means that officers have to be invited into a house, unless they have a court warrant.
 Selective licensing allows officers the opportunity to work proactively with landlords to bring properties up to a good standard, before a licence is issued.
 Therefore, negating the lengthy enforcement process and problems gaining access to properties and taking action where properties have category one and two hazards. - 3.3 Encourage landlords to join an accreditation scheme on a voluntary basis this is already supported through our Housing Strategy.
 It is considered that a voluntary scheme is unlikely to deliver a significant improvement in housing conditions in the proposed designated area.
 Parts of the East Marsh ward were previously consulted during early 2020 about implementing a Selective Licensing scheme.
-This was put on hold due to Covid-19 and in the interim we have not seen any sustained improvement in the area. - 3.4 Implement Selective licensing in the area proposed in the consultation including the area south of Durban Road (Cooper Road, Fairmont Road and Columbia Road and interconnecting streets) Consultation feedback about the area south of Durban Road prompted the Council to conduct further comparative analysis of both property values and rental incomes in this area.
-The area attracts higher property values and rental incomes and does not warrant inclusion within the Selective Licensing area.
+This was put on hold due to Covid-19 and in the interim we have not seen any sustained improvement in the area. - 3.4 Implement Selective licensing in the area proposed in the consultation including the area south of Durban Road (Cooper Road, Fairmont Road and Columbia Road and interconnecting streets) - Consultation feedback from landlords about the area south of Durban Road prompted the Council to conduct further comparative analysis of both property values and rental incomes in this area and wider ward areas with similar properties.
+It was evident that this area attracts higher property values and rental incomes and is therefore recommended that it is not included within the Selective Licensing area as it would be difficult to evidence low demand.
 This would mean Durban Road creates the southern boundary.